As an aspiring student of MOUAU, knowing the cut off mark of the university gives you an edge over other prospective students as yourself.

 Frequently Asked Questions

-A. MOUAU usually releases several lists: merit list, supplementary list, direct entry list, and sometimes a final catchment list.
+A: MOUAU usually releases several admission lists: a merit list, a supplementary list, a direct entry list, and sometimes a final catchment list.